stedda/docs/.swm/some-code-doc.22uhgph6.sw.md

 28
 29     You can also preview changes using PRs, which generates a preview link of the docs.
 30
-31     #### Troubleshooting
+31     Change something here now and see what happens 32
-32
+33     #### Troubleshooting
-33     - Mintlify dev isn't running - Run `mintlify install` it'll re-install dependencies.
+34
-34     - Page loads as a 404 - Make sure you are running in a folder with `mint.json` and some other stuff....
+35     - Mintlify dev isn't running - Run `mintlify install` it'll re-install dependencies.
-35
+36     - Page loads as a 404 - Make sure you are running in a folder with `mint.json` and some other stuff....
 ```

 <br/>